4shub/boost.avoice.info/README.md

 # boost.avoice.com

-boost.avoice.com is website where you can can quickly create personalized emails to send to people with positions of power as easy way to stand in solidarity with Floyd and the BLM movement.
+boost.avoice.com is website where you can can quickly create personalized emails to send to people with positions of power—an easy way to stand in solidarity with the BLM movement.

 ## Contributing